Invest Like the Best

 🔑 Key Takeaways

-- 5.The economic value generated by the best AI models is outpacing the infrastructure's ability to supply tokens, leading to capacity shortages and rising costs across the entire supply chain.
+- 6.The economic value that the best AI models can deliver is growing faster than the infrastructure's ability to serve those tokens, leading to expanding margins for AI labs and continued capacity problems.

 💡 Key Concepts Explained